pytorch/torchx/0.1.0rc1/_sources/basics.rst.txt

 are used in the context of pipelines.

-Before authoring your own component, browse through the library of :ref:`Builtin Components<components:torchx.components>` that are included with TorchX to see if one fits your needs.
+Before authoring your own component, browse through the library of :ref:`Components` that are included with TorchX to see if one fits your needs.